 Ligaments of the ankle joint.
 A. The three lateral ligaments: the anterior and posterior talofibular ligaments and the calcaneofibular ligament.
 B. The four bands of the deltoid ligament: the anterior and posterior tibiotalar, the tibiocalcaneal, and the tibionavicular.
 C. Anterior and posterior view of the ankle syndesmosis.
 The ligaments of the syndesmosis are the anterior inferior tibiofibular ligament, the posterior inferior tibiofibular ligament, the transverse ligament, and the interosseous ligament, which connects the entire length of the tibia and fibula.

 The ankle is considered a hinged joint, but ligamentous attachments allow for some rotation and translation within the mortise of the talar dome.9 Branches of the sciatic nerve, the superficial peroneal, deep peroneal, peroneal, and tibial, innervate the four muscle groups of the ankle joint with branches of the popliteal artery serving as the blood supply (Figure 276-2).
-The tibialis anterior, extensor digitorum longus, and extensor hallucis longus muscles run over the ...
+The tibialis anterior, extensor digitorum longus, and extensor hallucis longus muscles run over the anterior ...